Benexdrake/Benexdrake/README.md

-Hi, my Name is Ben or BeneX,
+Welcome on my Page, my Name is Ben and on the Way to become a Software Developer with C#/.Net
-i make a retraining as Developer, i like C# and want to learn more.

-My Repositorys are free for all.
+The most Projects are free to use.